Skip to main content

 Does Halifax offer the best mortgage deals?

 Which? analysed thousands of mortgages, using Moneyfacts data, over eight weeks in the summer/autumn of 2025.
-We compiled a series of top 10 cheapest deals tables based on a variety of borrowing scenarios, and counted how many times each lender featured in a table.
+We compiled a series of top 10 cheapest deals tables, based on a variety of borrowing scenarios, and counted how many times each lender featured in a table.

 The average was five table appearances per week.
 Halifax averaged seven appearances per week.
-This suggests it consistently offered competitive rates for a range of different mortgage scenarios during our analysis.
+This suggests it consistently offered competitive rates for a range of mortgage scenarios during our analysis.

 You can see the mortgages Halifax is currently offering to first-time buyers, home movers and remortgagers in the tables below.